philbuchanan/Accordion-Shortcodes/readme.txt

 == Changelog ==
 = 2.2 =
 * NEW: Accessible for users requiring tabbed keyboard navigation control (this took way too long)
+* NEW: A classname of 'read' is now added to accordion item titles as they are opened.
+This allows you to style all read accordion items.

 = 2.1.1 =
 * FIXED: An issue where openfirst would not work if title tag was set to div